Chris Brown

-Following the releases of X (2014) and Royalty (2015), his 2017 double-disc album, Heartbreak on a Full Moon, consisting of 45 tracks, was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units after one week, and was later certified Double Platinum by the Recording Industry Association of America.
-Brown's ninth studio album Indigo was released in 2019, also debuted atop on the Billboard 200.
-It included the Drake featured track "No Guidance" which reached the top five on the Billboard Hot 100 and broke the record for the longest-running number one on Billboard's R&B/Hip-Hop Airplay chart.
-Its chart success was outdone with the single "Go Crazy" released the following year, alongside Young Thug as part of their collaborative mixtape Slime & B (2020).
+Following the releases of X (2014) and Royalty (2015), both peaking in the top three of the Billboard 200, his eighth album, Heartbreak on a Full Moon (2017), a double-disc LP consisting of 45 tracks, was certified gold for combined sales and album-equivalent units of over 500,000 after one week, and later certified double platinum.
+Brown's ninth studio album, Indigo (2019) found similar success, debuting atop the Billboard 200.
+It included the single "No Guidance" which broke the record for longest-running number one on Billboard's R&B/Hip-Hop Airplay chart.
+Its chart success was outdone with the single "Go Crazy" released the following year, which broke Brown's own record for longest-running number one.
+In 2022, his Indigo album spawned a sleeper hit with its song "Under the Influence", which was re-released as a single.

-Brown has sold over 197 million records worldwide, making him one of the world's best-selling music artists.
-He is also one of the highest-grossing African American touring artists of all time.
-Brown has the most Billboard Hot 100 entries of any male singer in history; as well as the most top 40 hits of any R&B singer in history.
-Brown was also ranked third on Billboard's top R&B/Hip-Hop artists of the 2010s decade chart, behind Drake and Rihanna in first and second, respectively.
-Throughout his career, Brown has won several awards, including a Grammy Award, eighteen BET Awards, four Billboard Music Awards, and fourteen Soul Train Music Awards.
-Brown has also pursued an acting career.
-In 2007, he made his on-screen feature film debut in Stomp the Yard, and appeared as a guest on the television series The O.C.
-Other films Brown has appeared in include This Christmas (2007), Takers (2010), Think Like a Man (2012), and Battle of the Year (2013) and She Ball (2020).
+Brown has sold over 140 million records worldwide, making him one of the world's best-selling music artists.
+He has gained a cult following, and is one of the highest-grossing African American touring artists of all time.
+Brown holds the record for the most top 40 hits of any R&B singer in history, the most RIAA gold-certified singles of any male singer in history, and the most RIAA multi-platinum singles of any male singer in history.
+In 2019, Billboard named Brown the third most successful artist of the 2010s decade in R&B and hip-hop music, behind Drake and Rihanna.
+Brown has won 209 awards from 534 nominations over the course of his career.
+He has also pursued an acting career.
+In 2007, he made his feature film debut in Stomp the Yard, and appeared as a guest on the television series The O.C.
+Other films include This Christmas (2007), Takers (2010), Think Like a Man (2012) and Battle of the Year (2013).